aby55um/void_assembler/README.md

 j: jump

-if the flag is 0, then the program counter is set to the value of r1
+if the flag is 0, then the program counter is set to the value of the jump register

 assemble a command: left control